LukeZGD/ohd/README.md

 1. Press Enter

 ### Windows
-- This script makes use of bsdtar.
-Make sure that you are using Windows 10 1803 or newer (minimum: 17063)
+- This script makes use of dd from win-bash (shell.w32)
-1. Drag the MixtapePlayer ipa file onto the patch.cmd file
+1. Drag the MixtapePlayer ipa file onto the patch.cmd file.
+Make sure that the paths have no spaces.